bbauska/zombiePolitics/README.md

 or in tents signal something new and despairing about American society.
 The story continues.
 For instance, in ]une 2005, Vice President Dick Cheney, in response to revelations of torture at Guantanamo, claimed that the prisoners in the detention camp inhabited something similar to Club Med.
-According to Cheney “They're liv­ing in the tropics.
-They’re well fed. 'l`hey’ve got everything they could possibly want.”4
+According to Cheney "They're liv­ing in the tropics.
+They’re well fed. 'l`hey’ve got everything they could possibly want."4</p>

-What is most scandalous about this remark is not the sheer duplicity of the mis­ representation, or even the trivialization of human rights violations, but the attempt to silence or make disappear an ever-expanding narrative of extreme cruelty and pain inflicted on the bodies of those who have been forced to inhabit, without any legal
+<p>What is most scandalous about this remark is not the sheer duplicity of the mis­
+representation, or even the trivialization of human rights violations, but the attempt to silence or make disappear an ever-expanding narrative of extreme cruelty and pain inflicted on the bodies of those who have been forced to inhabit, without any legal